Aryan Bubna

 About your engineering tutor

 Hello!
-I'm Aryan, a final-year BTech student in the Electrical Engineering department at IIT Hyderabad.
+I'm Aryan, a final-year BTech student in the Electrical Engineering department at IIT Hyderabad(Best Institute in India).
 My core passion lies in strong and basic electrical Engineering and hardware design, specifically within the realms of digital and analog VLSI, alongside a strong foundation in basic electrical engineering.
 Recently, I completed a six-month internship at STMicroelectronics, where I gained invaluable, hands-on industry experience tackling logic synthesis and navigating performance, power, and area (PPA) trade-offs.
 I am a builder at heart—my practical work ranges from designing a 5-stage pipelined RISC processor to executing the full RTL-to-GDS implementation of a 4-bit counter.
 I am excited to bring this blend of academic rigor and real-world application to my students, helping them master both the theory and the practical realities of electronics.
 My Teaching Style • Industry-Integrated Learning: I focus on bridging the gap between textbook theory and the professional world.
 Drawing directly from my experience at STMicroelectronics, I regularly weave industry tips, current market practices, and real-world engineering constraints into my lectures. • Fundamentals First: Before tackling advanced VLSI architectures, we make sure that basic electrical engineering concepts are rock solid.
 I build up complexity step-by-step so that even the most difficult topics become highly approachable.

 Meet Aryan